-What is fentanyl, the drug that kills thousands in the world
+What is fentanyl, the drug that kills

 Fentanyl emerged after different population groups in the United States became addicted to opioids in recent years through prescriptions issued by pharmacists.